From multiline queues to Macdonald polynomials via the exclusion process: Introduction and results

 \begin{remark} The multispecies TASEP (i.e. the case $t=0$) and multiline queues have been recently connected to the combinatorial $R$-matrix and tensor products of KR-crystals \cite{KMO15, AasGrinbergS}.
 Our main results are consistent with these results on KR-crystals, in view of the fact that Macdonald polynomials at $t=0$ agree with the graded characters of KR-modules \cite{Lenart1, Lenart2}. \end{remark}

-\begin{remark} A potentially useful probabilistic interpretation of a multiline queue is as a series of priority queues in discrete time with a Markovian service process.
+\begin{remark} A potentially useful probabilistic interpretation of a multiline queue when $q=1$ is as a series of priority queues in discrete time with a Markovian service process.
 A single priority queue is made up of two rows, where the top row contains customers ordered by priority with the column containing each customer representing his arrival time (modulo $n$, the total number of columns).
 The bottom row of the queue contains services, such that the column containing a service represents the time the service occurs (modulo $n$).
 At his turn, a customer considers every service offered to him and declines an available service with probability $t$ and accepts with probability $1-t$ (with the exception that if the service occurs at the time of his arrival, then he accepts with probability 1).
 Once a service is accepted, the service is no longer available.

-Consequently, the probability of a customer accepting a service occurring after the time of his arrival is $\frac{t^{\skipped}(1-t)}{1-t^{\free}}$ where $\skipped$ is the number of services declined, and $\free$ is the total number of available services at the time the customer is making his choice. \end{remark}
+{Note that we allow a customer to decline all services, but then wrap around and consider the services again in order.
+Consequently, if $f$ is the number of free (available) services the customer is considering, and $0\leq s \leq f-1$, the probability of a customer accepting the next service immediately after declining $s \mod f$ services is